-Delivery of services.
-Life Line may use and disclose your health information for the treatment purposes including the delivery of healthcare services, defined as those activities necessary for the provision of services and delivery of results.
+Life Line may use and disclose your health information for treatment purposes including the delivery of healthcare services, defined as those activities necessary for the provision of services and the delivery of results.
 For example, we may use your personal information to schedule your appointment and interpret your results.
 At the site, an employee of Life Line may call your name for your appointment

-Healthcare operations.
 Life Line may use your health information for the purposes of its healthcare operations.
-Healthcare operations may include quality assessment, protocol development, review of competence/qualification of Life Line staff, training programs, conducting or arranging for medical review; legal services & auditing functions; & general administrative activities, including management actions relating to HIPAA, customer service, resolution of internal grievances, & creation of de-identified information.
+Healthcare operations may include quality assessment, protocol development, review of competence/qualification of Life Line staff, training programs, conducting or arranging for medical review, legal services & auditing functions, and general administrative activities, including management actions relating to HIPAA, customer service, resolution of internal grievances, and creation of de-identified information.

-Research.
-Under certain circumstances, Life Line may use and disclose health information about you for research purposes.
-Each research project is subject to a special approval process during which protocols for appropriate protection of your health information are established.
+Under certain circumstances, Life Line may use your health information about you for research purposes.
+However, no information will be provided to a third party without your authorization.
+Research projects are subject to a special approval process during which protocols for appropriate protection of your health information are established.

-Family and friends.
-With your approval & using our professional judgment, your health information may be disclosed to family & friends who are directly involved in your care.
-If you are unavailable, incapacitated, or in an emergency medical situation, & we determine that a limited disclosure may be in your best interest, we may share limited health information with such individuals without your approval.
+With your approval and using our professional judgment, your health information may be disclosed to family or friends who are directly involved in your care.
+If you are unavailable, incapacitated, or in an emergency medical situation, and we determine that a limited disclosure may be in your best interest, we may share limited health information with such individuals without your approval.

-Business Associates.
 In some instances, Life Line may contract with business associates for the services Life Line provides.
-For example, Life Line may use an outside company to mail results or your health services to you.
+For example, Life Line may use an outside company to mail results of your health services to you.
 Life Line may disclose your health information to their business associates so that they can perform the work that Life Line asks them to do.
-However, to protect your health information, business associates are required protect the privacy of your information.
+However, to protect your health information, business associates are required by law and by contract to protect the privacy of your information.

 In addition to the uses and disclosures described above, Life Line may use and disclose your health information if you provide Life Line written authorization to do so.
 You may authorize Life Line to use or disclose your health information to anyone for any purpose.
 If you give us an authorization, you may revoke it at any time by delivering written notice of your revocation to the Life Line Privacy Officer at the address listed at the top of this notice.
 Your revocation will not affect any use or disclosure of your health information permitted while the authorization was in effect.
 Unless you give us a written authorization, we cannot use or disclose your health information except as set forth in this Notice.
 Life Line must obtain your authorization for any use or disclosure of your health information for certain marketing purposes and for disclosures that constitute the sale of your health information.

-Right to paper copy.
 You have a right to a paper copy of this Notice of Privacy Practices.
-If you would like to have a more detailed explanation of these rights or you would like to understand one or more of these rights, please contact the Life Line Privacy Officer listed at the top of this notices.
+If you would like to have a more detailed explanation of these rights or you would like to understand one or more of these rights, please contact the Life Line Privacy Officer listed at the top of this notice.